-- 37 That said, the 2014 "Race to Equity" report from the Wisconsin Council on Children and - Families provides the larger picture of racial disparities in the Dane County juvenile and criminal - 39 systems.
-According to the report: - The total population of Dane County, as reported in the 2010 Census, is just over - 41 488,000.
-Of that total, African Americans are 31,300 of the county's population, or about 6.5%. - 42 African American youth (under age 18) make up 8.5% of all youth (under age 18) in Dane - 43 County. - African American adults are eight times more likely to be arrested in Dane County than - 45 white adults.
-This is double the adult arrest disparity rates in the rest of the state and more than - 46 triple the national numbers. - African American adult males are 43% of the Dane County jail population, while only - 48 comprising 4.8% of the county's adult male population. - In 2010, the county's black youth arrest rate was 469 per 1,000, compared to 77 per - 50 1,000 for whites.
-Black teens in Dane County are six times more likely to be arrested than white - 51 teens.
-This is double Wisconsin state's juvenile arrest disparities and more than triple the - 52 national numbers. - African American youth are 15 times more likely to spend time in the county's juvenile - 54 secure detention facility. - More than 54% of all African Americans in Dane County live below the federal poverty - level, compared to only 8.7% of Dane County's white population.
+- That said, the 2014 "Race to Equity" report from the Wisconsin Council on Children and - Families provides the larger picture of racial disparities in the Dane County juvenile and criminal - 36 systems.
+According to the report: - The total population of Dane County, as reported in the 2010 Census, is just over - 488,000.
+Of that total, African Americans are 31,300 of the county's population, or about 6.5%. - 39 African American youth (under age 18) make up 8.5% of all youth (under age 18) in Dane - 40 County. - African American adults are eight times more likely to be arrested in Dane County than - white adults.
+This is double the adult arrest disparity rates in the rest of the state and more than - 43 triple the national numbers. - African American adult males are 43% of the Dane County jail population, while only - comprising 4.8% of the county's adult male population. - In 2010, the county's black youth arrest rate was 469 per 1,000, compared to 77 per - 47 1,000 for whites.
+Black teens in Dane County are six times more likely to be arrested than white - 48 teens.
+This is double Wisconsin state's juvenile arrest disparities and more than triple the - 49 national numbers. - 51 secure detention facility. - More than 54% of all African Americans in Dane County live below the federal poverty - level, compared to only 8.7% of Dane County's white population.
 The numbers are even starker - for Dane County's youth: 74% of African American youth live in poverty, compared to only 5.5% - of Dane County's white population.

-As highlighted by the Race to Equity Report, racial disparities between black people and white people in Dane County are some of the highest in the nation.
-The data indicates that the Dane County criminal justice system is not working fairly for all community members.
+- 57 As highlighted by the Race to Equity Report, racial disparities between black people and white - people in Dane County are some of the highest in the nation.
+The data indicates that the Dane

+County criminal justice system is not working fairly for all community members.
 Addressing these issues will have a direct impact on the challenges of jail space needs.